-The capability of the electrical grid to provide the capacity required for a widespread rollout of EVs is also an issue - analysis of this at the regional and local level remains at a relatively early stage.
+The capability of the electrical grid to provide the capacity required for a widespread rollout of EVs is also an issue - analysis of this at the regional and local level remains at a relatively early stage and will also be a consideration for local authorities in terms of the delivery of their services using EVs (refuse collection etc.).
 This is likely to vary across the region and there may be local areas where upgrades are required to support the necessary charging infrastructure to facilitate the fleet transition.

-A shift to alternative fuels will also have implications for tax revenues due to a loss of fuel duty and VAT which may require consideration of how we pay to use the road network.
-Therefore there is a key risk that the decarbonisation of the car fleet in particular brings renewed traffic growth, as users feel 'greener' and the costs to the user are reduced.
+A shift to alternative fuels will also have implications for tax revenues for UK Government due to a loss of fuel duty and VAT which will likely require consideration of how we pay to use the road network.
+In the short term, there is a key risk that the decarbonisation of the car fleet in particular brings renewed traffic growth, as users feel 'greener' and the costs to the user are reduced.
 This unintended consequence would lead to other negative impacts such as congestion, delays and unreliable journey times.
 As such, a range of policy measures which may include new taxes or road user charges, encouraging modal shift to public transport and active travel will still need to be pursued to achieve both decarbonisation aspirations and an efficient and sustainable transport system.
-The replacement of one set of taxes (fuel duty and VAT) with another (e.g., road user charging) risks creating 'winners and losers'.
-Therefore, the impacts of any such change would need careful assessment from an equalities perspective.
+The replacement of one set of taxes (fuel duty and VAT) with another (e.g., road user charging) does risk creating 'winners and losers' however unless the system operates on a uniform per-mile basis analagous to petrol / diesel consumption.
+The impacts of any such change would need careful assessment from an equalities perspective.

 In addition to EVs, electric bikes (e-Bikes) have also now emerged as genuine alternative mode to private car for some journeys.
-The assistance provided by the battery either through peddling (pedelecs) or via a throttle lets you cover longer distances making trips that were only viable for committed cyclists more accessible to a wide range of people.
+The assistance provided by the battery either through peddling (pedelecs) or via a throttle lets you cover longer distances making trips that were only viable for more 'committed' cyclists, more accessible to a wide range of people.
 In addition, e-cargo bikes are also becoming a potential option for last-mile freight logistics and deliveries.
-Electric scooters are also being trialled as a form of urban mobility and are discussed further in Chapter 11.
-Furthermore, electric drive has already been adopted for the region's trams and much of the rail network with its further electrification discussed in Chapter 9.
+Electric scooters are also being trialled as a form of urban mobility and are discussed further in Chapter 12.
+Furthermore, electric drive has already been adopted for the region's trams and much of the rail network with its further electrification discussed in Chapter 10.

 Nonetheless, whilst electric power appears to be emerging as the dominant technology it will not necessarily be appropriate for all modes of transport.
 For example, large vehicles like buses and HGVs could have difficulty in carrying batteries large enough to power them suggesting decarbonisation of these modes may require alternative fuels such as green hydrogen.
+The use of hydrogen as an alternative fuel source in cars and other vehicles is in continous development and could produce greater benefits than electric vehicles.
+Therefore, if the capabilities of the hygrogen surpass those of electricity, policies and infrastructure will adapt accordingly to hydrogen to ensure the continued shift to net zero.
 Similar to EVs there are a range of issues around the provision of the necessary supporting infrastructure for these alternative fuels and there may be a need for public sector investment or partnerships to ensure that suitable alternative fuels are available for commercial vehicles, and buses along with the network of fuelling infrastructure they need.